Vector Smart Object

 Look out for paint that’s peeling or has a bubbly appearance, or plaster that’s discoloured and/or crumbling.

+Damp patches, which are visible signs of moisture on walls, can also indicate rising and lateral damp.
 Walls affected by lateral damp are also likely to be cold and wet to the touch, and if hygroscopic salts are present, then you may see a white, chalky coating as well.

 Black, sooty mould is a dead giveaway of a damp problem and can be just as easily smelled as spotted.

 If untreated, lateral damp can ruin paint and plaster, spread mould and cause electrical failures and shocks – none of which you want in a basement you intend to spend time in.
+Wet decking adjoining wall joints can contribute to lateral damp by allowing moisture to penetrate from the side.

 Lateral damp causes more problems than just an unpleasant basement, it can also lead to severe structural issues for walls which the entire building is relying on for support.
+Wet soil can contribute to lateral damp by allowing moisture to penetrate walls from the side, especially in homes with basements or those built on sloping ground.

 To prevent damage from lateral damp, building regulations require that all new builds with basements and all basement extensions are equipped with tanking systems.
+Wet soil resting against walls, particularly in basements or cellars, can lead to lateral damp by allowing moisture to enter the structure from the side, below the damp proof course.

 You can learn more about treating lateral damp in our article.